dkriegner/xrayutilities/README.md

     pip install .

-in the source folder of xrayutilities on the command line/terminal.
-Directly calling *setup.py* by

-    python setup.py install

-or

-    python setup.py install --prefix=<install_path>

-is possible but you have to manually ensure that the dependencies are all installed!
-The first command installs xrayutilities in the systems default directories, whereas in the second command you can manually specify the installation path.

-By default the installation procedure tries to enable OpenMP support (recommended).
-It is disabled silently if OpenMP is not available.
-It can also be disabled by using the *--without-openmp* option for the installation:
+By default the installation procedure enables OpenMP support (recommended).
+It fails if no OpenMP support is available.
+It can be disabled by using the the following custom meson option for the installation:

-    python setup.py build_ext --without-openmp install
+    pip install . --config-settings=setup-args="-Denable_openmp=false"

 Requirements
 ------------